 REBNY Financial Statement Calculator

-When ready to make an offer on an NYC home or to prepare a board package for a condo or co-op, you must be sure that your financials are rock solid.
-The usual way to accomplish this is by submitting a REBNY financial statement with your offer or board package.
-Sellers and real estate agents use the form to verify your financial ability to make the offer, pass the board and close on a deal for a Condo or Co-op resale.
-Alternatively, you can use the Submit Offer Form when making an offer.
+Before making an offer on an NYC home or preparing a board package for a condo or co-op, it’s crucial to ensure that your financial situation is solid.
+Typically, a REBNY financial statement is required to achieve this, which needs to be submitted with your offer or board package.
+Sellers and real estate agents use this form to confirm your financial capacity to make the offer, pass the board, and complete the deal for a Condo or Co-op resale.
+Alternatively, you may use the Submit Offer Form while making an offer.

 How to Use our Calculator + PDF Form Filler